Seeing Through The Illusion: Part Two

 Just a stream of memories,

-Then that sense of a fixed self starts to disappear.
+Sense of a fixed self starts to disappear.

-When we have that insight about not understanding,
+When we have that insight,

-About seeing that we are just flowing,
+About seeing that we are just flowing.

 When we get that insight,